Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 His MILF's relatives?

-Well it can't be the Russsians (Score:2)
+Well it can't be the Russsians (Score:1)

 It's not the Russians.
 They don't have a horse i this fight.